eclipse-iceoryx/iceoryx/doc/design/draft/named-segments.md

     4. At the end of iteration, if a matching segment has been found, return the segment information
     5. Otherwise return an error indicating that no matching segment has been found

-#### Endpoints requesting read access (Subscriber, Client Response, Server Request)

-In RouDi, when handling a port request for a new subscriber (and WLOG for clients and servers), given:
-* PublisherOptions for a single publisher publishing on the requested topic
-* SubscriberOptions for the requested subscriber

-We determine if the endpoints are compatible as follows (and we repeat this for each publisher if there are several):
-1. To determine if the subscriber and publisher segments match:
-    1. If the list of segment names provided by the subscriber is non-empty, check if any name matches the name provided by the publisher (an empty name is a non-match)
-    2. If the list of segment names provided by the subscriber is empty, then it is always a match
-2. Determine if blocking policies are compatible
-3. Determine if history request is compatible
-4. Return true if all cases are met

-If no publisher is compatible with a subscriber, then RouDi will refuse to provide a port, as is the current behavior when subscribers have incompatible blocking policies.

 #### Runtime requesting segments to map

 In the client process, while initializing the runtime, given:
 * `userGroups` - A list of POSIX user groups a publishing process belongs to called
 * `segmentContainer` - A list of shared memory segment information
+* `premappedSegments` - An enum indicating which group of segments should be mapped by default
 * `segmentFilter` - A (possibly empty) list of segment names to filter against

 In order to determine which segments to map:

-1. If `segmentFilter` is empty then
+1. Map segments according to the `premappedSegments` option
-    1. Determine which segments the process has access rights (read or write) to.
+  1. If read access segments are requested, map every segment the user has read access to, but not write access
-    2. Map all of them.
+  2. If write access segments are requested, map every segment the user has write access to
+  3. If read and write access segmeents are requested, map every segment the user has either read or write access to
+  4. If no segments are requested, do nothing
 2. If `segmentFilter` is not empty
     1. Iterate over each name in the filter
     2. If there is a segment that matches the name in the filter
+        1. If the segment has already been mapped, return an error indicating that a segment has been requested twice.
+The error should contain access permissions and the value of the `premappedSegments` option the user understands why it has already been mapped.
-        1. If the process has access rights to that segment, map it
+        2. Otherwise, if the process has access rights to that segment, map it
-        2. If not, return an error indicating that a segment was requested the runtime does not have access to.
+        2. If the process does not have access rights, return an error indicating that a segment was requested the runtime does not have access to.
     3. If there is no segment that matches the name in the filter, return an error indicating that there is no segment matching the one requested to be mapped.

 ## Development Roadmap

-- [ ] Extend the RouDi config to support specifying segment names
+- [ ] Extend the RouDi config to support specifying segment names to be added to the `SegmentConfig`
-- [ ] Add the name to the `MePooSegment` data structure and populate it based on the RouDi config
+- [ ] Add the name to the `MePooSegment` data structure and allow multiple write-access segments to be mapped.
-- [ ] Update communication endpoint options structs to include segment names
+- [ ] Update producer options structs to include segment names
-- [ ] Update the publisher, client request, and server response segment selection logic to take the segment name into account
+- [ ] Update producer segment selection logic to take the segment name into account
-- [ ] Update the subscriber, client response, and server request compatibility check to check for a segment name match

 ### Optional